If you want to reach financial independence and/or retire early (FIRE) within the next five to ten years, should you invest in real estate or stocks?

 Rental properties come with an enormous assortment of tax deductions, including many “paper” expenses that don’t actually cost real money.

-For example, you can deduct for depreciation, and with the Tax Cuts and Jobs Act of 2017, most landlords can take an extra 20% pass-through deduction.
+For example, you can deduct for depreciation (see our property depreciation calculator), and with the Tax Cuts and Jobs Act of 2017, most landlords can take an extra 20% pass-through deduction.

 Best of all, you can take advantage of rental property tax deductions even if you take the standard deduction.
 Rental property tax deductions are “above the line” and come off your total rental income, before it’s added to your adjusted gross income.